key-lime-box/dynamic-table/README.md

  * `width` (default: `100`): The width of the column in pixels.
  * `format`: The format used for columns, such as date an number columns.
 The format is based on the moment.js format.
+ * `editor`: Instance of the editor used to allow this cell to be edited.

 ### 3) Getting the data